 You might enjoy our list of absolute no no's that help to enhance the look and feel of your home to a wider range of buyers - it really does work.

-The agents will each make recommendations to you about how to sell your property, an estimated price range you could expect and what it will cost you.
+The agents shortlisted will each make recommendations to you about how to sell your home, an estimated price range you could expect and what it will cost you.

 They will also provide other helpful information designed to properly inform you.
-The next part of the process is deciding which agent you would like to list with.
+The next part of the process is deciding which real estate agent you would like to list with.
+Asking all the right questions is imperative so find out more about interviewing real estate agents here.

 Take your time: Don't decide on the day - sleep on it for a couple of nights to ensure you understand all the information provided first.